Learn the Time to Learn: Replay Scheduling in Continual Learning: Experiments

-\paragraph{Applying Scheduling to Recent Replay Methods.} In this experiment, we show that replay scheduling can be combined with any replay method to enhance the CL performance.
-We combine MCTS with Hindsight Anchor Learning (HAL)~\cite{chaudhry2021using}, Meta-Experience Replay (MER)~\cite{riemer2018learning}, Dark Experience Replay++ (DER++)~\cite{buzzega2020dark}.
-We provide the hyperparameter settings in Appendix \ref{app:apply_scheduling_to_recent_replay_methods}.
+\textbf{Applying Scheduling to Various Replay Methods.} In this experiment, we show that replay scheduling can be combined with any replay method to enhance the CL performance.
+We combine MCTS with Hindsight Anchor Learning (HAL)~\citep{chaudhry2021using}, Meta-Experience Replay (MER)~\citep{riemer2018learning}, Dark Experience Replay (DER)~\citep{buzzega2020dark}.
 Table \ref{tab:results_applying_scheduling_to_recent_replay_methods} shows the performance comparison between our the MCTS scheduling against using Random, ETS, and Heuristic schedules for each method.
+We indicate with red, orange, and yellow highlight the 1st, 2nd, and 3rd-best performing replay method based on its mean value on the metric.
+In Appendix \ref{app:apply_scheduling_to_recent_replay_methods}, we provide the hyperparameters for each replay method and results from statistical $t$-tests.
 The results confirm that replay scheduling is important for the final performance given the same memory constraints and it can benefit any existing CL framework.